INDUSTRY 4.0 CLOUD ERP Your Way To Success

 Industry 4.0 contains nine technologies, and each of them is related to the ERP systems; somehow, some are analyzed below.

-The Internet of Things (IoT) is the first industry 4.0 technologies, which should be supported by ERP systems.
+The Internet of Things (IoT) is the first industry 4.0 technology, which should be supported by ERP systems.
 IoT is an integration point of Industry 4.0 and ERP.
 Nowadays, in most cases, data from manufacturing, Warehouses, production planning, distribution, quality control, processes, and other sources are entered manually in ERP systems.
 The use of IoT would help automatically enter data into ERP systems, which are collected from different production sources.
 This would have the effect of eliminating data entry errors.
 Entering data through the use of IoT equipment would also help in changing the approach to ERP systems.

 A simulation is a tool for predicting and evaluating the performance of systems.
 It helps companies optimize the decision-making process, which provides the “smart brain” required to improve industrial systems’ efficiency.
 Companies can simulate real-world situations in a virtual model to help companies optimize products and places in the virtual world before the physical setup.